Quantization goes Polynomial: Introduction

-This fundamental property allows to implement fast calibration algorithms for plain-vanilla options quoted by the market, which usually depend only on the marginal probability distribution of the underlying asset price at option expiry date.
+The polynomial property allows to implement calibration algorithms for plain-vanilla options quoted by the market, which usually depend only on the marginal probability distribution of the underlying asset price at option expiry date.
 On the other hand, pricing exotic options also requires transition probabilities because of the path-dependent feature of such derivative products (think of time averages, continuous barriers and early redemptions).
 Joint probability distributions of the process at different times can be in principle derived by exploiting the polynomial property of the model, but the computational time rapidly explodes as the number of time observations increases.
-The work of \cite{Filipovic_cubature} represents an attempt to deal with this issue by introducing an approximating Markov chain, which reduces the dimensionality of the problem.
-In the present paper we follow a different approach and we apply, for the first time, quantization techniques to polynomial processes.
+The work \cite{Filipovic_cubature} suggests one possible way to deal with this issue by introducing an approximating Markov chain via a moment matching condition.
+The space grid is made of the same set of points for all the discretization times.
+Since in general it is impossible to construct a non-trivial Markov chain satisfying an exact $n$-th moment matching, with $n \ge 4$, the authors overcome this severe restriction by relaxing the exact moment matching and by looking for an approximation of the moments.

+Working with a discrete state space clearly reduces the dimensionality of the problem and this is also what happens here with our alternative methodology, based on quantization.
+It is crucial to understand that our approach is different.
+More precisely, while the final target is the same, namely discretizing a stochastic process, the way this is done is totally different: quantization allows to optimally (in an $L^2$-sense) approximate the stochastic process at any time, so the output is an optimal grid which is not homogeneous with respect to time.
+We deem this is crucial when pricing path-dependent options over possibly long time horizons.